w3c/github-cache/README.md

 For each route, you may use the following optional parameters:

-- `ttl` : a number representing the minutes since the last retrieval from GitHub
+- `ttl` : the maximum number of minutes since the last retrieval from GitHub
 - `fields` : a comma-separated list of object property names

 By default, the ttl is 6 hours for GitHub routes, and 24 hours for additional routes.